Jar Labels and Bottle Labels

-We are specialist suppliers of jar labels and bottle labels and there are many different considerations and options when it comes to the labelling of jars & bottles.
-The great thing is that just like bottles & jars can come in all different shapes & sizes so can labels and having the right shaped label is important.
+We are specialist suppliers of jar labels and bottle labels and there are many different considerations and options when it comes to the labelling of jars and bottles.
+The great thing is that just like the bottles and jars themselves, so the labels come in different shapes and sizes and having the right shaped label is important.

-Paper labels with a glossy finish would be the most common material used for labelling jars and bottles.
-Paper is the most cost-effective and the glossy finish works best with digital printers.
-This also gives the impression of quality compared to an uncoated label.
+Paper labels with a glossy finish are the most common material used for labelling jars and bottles.
+Paper is generally the most cost-effective and the glossy finish works best with digital printers.
+This also gives the impression of quality compared to uncoated jar labels.

-Antique White Laid material is a paper which has a narrow-ribbed texture with a subtle ‘antique’ white colour.
-It has been designed specifically for Wine Bottle Labels but is also great for other bottles that may be immersed in ice buckets or in chillers.
-The reason for using quality labels is that wineries, distilleries, and other companies of such like, will want to be sure that the label used on the bottle represents their brand and the quality beverage they are selling.
-It is the case that the higher the value of the product, the better quality of labels used.
+The reason for using quality labels is that drinks companies and distilleries want to be sure that the bottle labels represent their brand and the quality of beverage experience that they are selling.
+It is a case of the higher the value of the product, the better quality of labels used.

-Metallic materials are also often used for labelling of jars & bottles and these labels can be digitally printed (CMYK plus white ink).
-See more about Printed Roll Labels here and a link to a video of the in-house laminating of labels process at our Sandbach factory.
+Metallic materials are also often used for jar labels and bottle labels and these labels can be digitally printed – CMYK plus white ink.
+Please see more about our range of Printed Roll Labels here and a link to a video of the in-house laminating of labels process at our Sandbach factory.

-Jars of food, such as jams, pickles & confectionary, have a jar seal label.
+Jams, pickles and confectionery packed in glass jars often have a jar seal label.
 This is a shaped label that sticks to the lid and has a strip which folds down and sticks to the jar acting as a seal.
 When the jar is opened the seal tears which shows that the jar has been opened.
-These labels are mostly pre-printed with branding or other advertising.
+These jar labels are mostly pre-printed with branding or other advertising.